-- MED TLVs Configures general information included in the MED TLV field of advertised messages. - Capabilities This option advertises LLDP-MED TLV capabilities, allowing Media Endpoint and Connectivity Devices to efficiently discover which LLDP-MED related TLVs are supported on the switch.
-(Default: Enabled) - Extended Power This option advertises extended Power-over-Ethernet capability details, such as power availability from the switch, and power state of the switch, including whether the switch is operating from primary or backup power (the Endpoint Device could use this information to decide to enter power conservation mode).
-(Default: Disabled) - Inventory This option advertises device details useful for inventory management, such as manufacturer, model, software version and other pertinent information.
+- Link Aggregation The link aggregation capabilities, aggregation status of the link, and the IEEE 802.3 aggregated port identifier if this interface is currently a link aggregation member.
+(Default: Enabled) - Max Frame Size The maximum frame size.
+(See "Configuring Support for Jumbo Frames" on page 36 for information on configuring the maximum frame size for this switch.
+(Default: Enabled) - MAC/PHY Configuration/Status The MAC/PHY configuration and status which includes information about auto-negotiation support/capabilities, and operational Multistation Access Unit (MAU) type.
+(Default: Enabled) - MED TLVs Configures general information included in the MED TLV field of advertised messages. - Capabilities This option advertises LLDP-MED TLV capabilities, allowing Media Endpoint and Connectivity Devices to efficiently discover which LLDP-MED related TLVs are supported on the switch.
+(Default: Enabled) - Inventory This option advertises device details useful for inventory management, such as manufacturer, model, software version and other pertinent information.
 (Default: Enabled) - Location This option advertises location identification details.
 (Default: Enabled) - Network Policy This option advertises network policy configuration information, aiding in the discovery and diagnosis of VLAN configuration mismatches on a port.
 Improper network policy configurations frequently result in voice quality degradation or complete service disruption.
 (Default: Enabled) - MED-Location Civic Address Configures information for the location of the attached device included in the MED TLV field of advertised messages, including the country and the device type. - Country The two-letter ISO 3166 country code in capital ASCII letters.
 (Example: DK, DE or US) - Device entry refers to The type of device to which the location applies: - Location of the DHCP server. - Location of the network element believed to be the closest to client. - Location of the client.
 (This is the default.)